Hampton

 reached her twentieth birthday.
 The queen was accused of having affairs with

-younger men, which was classed as high treason, and was sentenced to death for
+younger men, which was classed as high treason, and was sentenced to death

 mass,

 screaming and pleading for her life to be spared.
-The king chose to ignore her
+The king chose to ignore

-pleas, and she was beheaded at the Tower of London in February, 1542.
-Her
+her pleas, and she was beheaded at the Tower of London in February, 1542.

-shadowy figure run through the Haunted Gallery.
+seen a shadowy figure run through the Haunted Gallery.

 There

-is a ghost of a 'Gray Lady' at Hampton Court who is thought to be Mrs. Sibell
+is a ghost of a 'Gray Lady' at Hampton Court who is thought to be Mrs.

 Also